dmeditor/doc/tutorial/concepts.md

 In addition, a widget style can set style settings (eg. padding) so editor can choose a style and adjust futher more in style settings.

-### Benefits of widget from component's pespective
+### Benefits of widget way from component's pespective

 #### Visual way of adding component

-When using DM Editor, your component will be added in a visual way so editor can just see the result in edit mode.
+When using DM Editor, the component will be added in a visual way so editor can just see the result in edit mode.

 #### Component with settings and additional widget blocks